 - Shift your work schedule.
 If the donuts are only there between 8 and 10AM, come in at 9 and know you’ll need some self control to make it only the first hour of the day.

 - Bring your own snacks.
-If you’re a snacker and want to find healthier snacks to bring, sign up here to get access to the Healthy Snack Substitutions Cheat Sheet in the Resource Library.
-Healthy snacking at work just got easier!
+If you’re a snacker and want to find healthier snacks to bring, bring fruit and vegetables from home.

 - Come to work full and prepared with healthy food.
 Think about the food you’ll need for the day.
 Come to work full or with your healthy breakfast in hand.
 Bring healthy snacks for the rest of the day.

 - Have someone keep you accountable.
 Have a friend in your office or out of the office who checks in to make sure you’re staying on track to meet your goals.

 - Take the long way to the printer.
 The extra steps are good for you, and the less you walk RIGHT by the box of doughnuts, the more likely you are to succeed in avoiding them.